International students are charged different tuition fees and have different funding options to Home students.

 Visas and financial requirements

-Most students with International fee status will need a Tier 4 (General) or Student visa to study at UAL.
-To make a successful application for this visa, students usually need to meet financial requirements, including having funds to cover the tuition fee for the first year of their course, plus a specified amount of money for living costs.
-For further information, please see our visa application guides.
+Most students with International fee status will require a Student visa to study at UAL.
+To make a successful visa application, students usually need to meet financial requirements, including having sufficient funds to cover their tuition fees for the first year of study, as well as a specified amount for living costs.

 Working whilst you study